dhanushram/PrettyMsg/README.md

 ##Instructions for Pretty Message UIView with Spinner

 1) Instantiate MsgActivityView in your desired view controller.
-2) Invoke showMsgAndAnimate: method with the message string
+2) Invoke showMsgAndAnimate: method with the message string.
 3) Invoke stopMsg: method to stop showing the spinner message view

 ##License